-Using these guidelines, our Chief Executive Officer had annual total compensation of \$70,615,760 and the median-compensated employee at Live Nation had annual total compensation of \$24,406, so the resulting ratio was 2893:1.
-The Chief Executive Officer's annual total compensation includes one-time costs of \$59,054,538 incurred in connection with Mr. Rapino's 5-year employment agreement renewal in 2017, consisting mainly of the full value of equity-incentive compensation calculated in accordance with accounting rules (ASC 718) which is tied to the attainment of performance metrics over the full 5-year term of the agreement and is thus not guaranteed to be realized.
-Excluding such costs, and comparing the Chief Executive Officer's compensation to that for U.S. full-time salaried employees (with a median of \$77,863, in order to exclude those employees discussed above who by the nature of their roles and limited hours worked have relatively low total compensation), the ratio would be 148:1.
+Using these guidelines, our Chief Executive Officer had annual total compensation of \$11,591,603 and the median-compensated employee at Live Nation who, as noted above, was a part-time employee, had annual total compensation of \$14,645, so the resulting ratio was 792:1.
+Comparing the Chief Executive Officer's compensation to that for U.S. full-time salaried employees (with a median of \$75,000, in order to exclude those employees discussed above who are not comparable due to the nature of their roles), the ratio would be 155:1.